 Create Insightful Reports with WP User Frontend to Make Better Decision

 There are very few businesses nowadays that do not have the need for insightful reports.
 In order to understand the profit, growth, and expenditures of a business, report analysis is a must nowadays.
-And if your site is a business website that requires several data analysis related to your frontend posting, subscribers, transactions, etc. then the Report Module is what you need while using WP User Frontend.
+And if your site is a business website that requires several data analyses related to your frontend posting, subscribers, transactions, etc. then the Report Module is what you need while using WP User Frontend.

-These insightful reports will enable you to have a clear picture of your subscribers, visitors etc in order to help you develop a future plan for your site's marketing, budgeting, and improve decision making.
+These insightful reports will enable you to have a clear picture of your subscribers, visitors, etc in order to help you develop a future plan for your site's marketing, budgeting, and improve decision making.

 So in case if you are still not a user of WP User Frontend, then might as well want to: